 Turns out there is a science to why we binge watch reality TV shows like Love Island.
-Amanda Cassidy explains why our guilty pleasure might be simply a sociological urge.
+As the newest 'winter' Love Island kicks off later tonight, Amanda Cassidy explains why our guilty pleasure might be simply a sociological urge.

 "It's escapism!"
 I explain to my non-reality-TV-obsessed friend.
 She doesn't get why so many of us sit around for weeks watching 20-something-year-olds flirt with each other.
 "It's voyeurism, plain and simple," she texts back.